 The first half of the book meanders through the history of copyright law (more on that in a bit), but the second half hit me like only a tragedy unfolding in one's hometown can.
 Aaron gets dinner with his girlfriend at Mary Chung's.
 Aaron is arrested making the bike ride up Mass Ave from MIT to Central.
 Aaron takes the train from Penn Station to South Station every two weeks to check in with his bail officer.
 The owner of the Harvard Bookstore offers to hold a fundraiser to support his defense.
-I knew that he had downloaded from a closet in a building at MIT, but I hadn't really realized just how much of a Cambridge story it was until I had it spelled out like that.
+I knew that he had downloaded from a closet in a building at MIT, but I hadn't really realized just how much of a through-and-through Cambridge story it was until I had it spelled out like that.

 Making the matter even more personal, Peters's book de-mythologizes Swartz, even as it frames the accomplishments of his life.
 I've read profiles that laid out the things he built, the causes he championed, and his shyness in a crowd.
-I hadn't read before about his weakness, his at-times crippling anxiety that he was an imposition on the world, or the restlessness that left a string of former partners holding the bag as Aaron flitted to an endless string of newer passions.
+I hadn't read before about his weakness, his at-times crippling anxiety that he was an imposition on the world, or the restlessness that left a string of former project partners holding the bag as Aaron flitted to an endless string of newer passions.

 And that makes his story even more painful to read, since it makes it easier to see Aaron, though I've never met him, in the faces of my classmates and friends.
 His inability to bury his convictions beneath the cynicism and numbness requisite for 'normal human function'; his simultaneously-held confidence in his own ability to change the world and crippling doubt that he would ever have a place in it; the unfiltered passion he could have for things that he saw mattered -- these, more than anything, leave me with the feeling that I might turn a corner at Harvard or MIT and run into Aaron, head down and hurrying on the way from a late-night hackathon to an early start on saving the world.
 He's been dubbed "The Internet's own boy", but I hadn't realized just how much he was Cambridge's own son.